At a Glance

 Some tips for your application 🫡

-Craft a Strong Cover Letter: Write a cover letter that specifically addresses the requirements of the Commissioning Manager role.
-Mention your interpersonal skills and how they will benefit the team, as well as your willingness to work in West London.
+Craft a Compelling Cover Letter: Write a cover letter that specifically addresses the job description.
+Mention your interpersonal skills and how they will benefit the team.
+If you have experience with data centres, be sure to highlight that as well.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is crucial for a Commissioning Manager.
+A polished application reflects your attention to detail, which is crucial in the role of a Commissioning Manager.

 How to prepare for a job interview at Page Green